 | Training | “Push beyond limits” | Stretch, durable gym sets |

-| Sustainability | “Move to Zero” | Recycled fibers & eco lines |
+| Sustainability | “Move to Zero” | Recycled fibers and eco lines |

-| Lifestyle | “Sport meets everyday” | Tech fleece, athleisure |
+| Lifestyle | “Sport meets everyday” | Tech fleece and athleisure |

 Q1: Why do fitness consumers trust Nike more than other brands?

-Because Nike’s storytelling feels authentic and empowering.
+Because Nike’s storytelling feels authentic, empowering, and consistent.

 Q2: Is Nike’s marketing expensive?